anarkrypto/confirmy-block/README.md

 Also note that the network can not take long to confirm these new blocks and increase the PoW will not do any good!

 If it takes too long to confirm and does not confirm, the most recommended is to wait.
-You can check your block in nanocrawler.cc and nanolooker.com
+You can check your block confirmation in nanocrawler.cc and nanolooker.com

 !!
 If you insist on running the script many times, it will increase the difficulty of the Work and it may be impossible to increase it more in the future !!